-Plan/ Policy/ Programme/ Strategy/ Initiative Source Objectives and Targets Implications for Local Plan and SA The Strategic Environmental Assessment Directive (2001/42/EC) eur- lex.europa.eu/ LexUriServ/Le xUriServ.do?ur i=CELEX:3200 1L0042:EN:N The Rio declaration, and the global commitment to sustainable development has been confirmed, reasserted and added to at subsequent UN conferences including Johannesberg 2002 and Rio 2012 (see The Future We Want that re-affirmed the Rio 1992 declaration 20 years on) The directive seeks to provide high levels of protection through integrating environmental assessment into the preparation and adoption of plans and programmes.
+Plan/ Policy/ Programme/ Strategy/ Initiative Source Objectives and Targets Implications for Local Plan and SA The Strategic Environmental Assessment Directive (2001/42/EC) eur- lex.europa.eu/ LexUriServ/Le xUriServ.do?ur i=CELEX:3200 1L0042:EN:N OT population.
+It is a blueprint for a global partnership and strives to reconcile the twin requirements of a high quality environment and a healthy economy for all people of the world.
+The Rio declaration, and the global commitment to sustainable development has been confirmed, reasserted and added to at subsequent UN conferences including Johannesberg 2002 and Rio 2012 (see The Future We Want that re-affirmed the Rio 1992 declaration 20 years on) The directive seeks to provide high levels of protection through integrating environmental assessment into the preparation and adoption of plans and programmes.
 It requires the effects of plans including preferred approaches and reasonable alternatives to be assessed, with this assessment being subject to public consultation, and intended to inform the content of the plan.
 The Sustainability Appraisal of the Local Plan will need to satisfy the requirements of the SEA Directive and associated Regulations.
-T. () O M OT Transforming Our World: The 2030 Agenda for Sustainable Development (2015) https://sustain abledevelopm ent.un.org/post 2015/transfor mingourworld Signed at a UN Summit in 2015, the agenda contains a set of 17 sustainable development goals and 169 targets across topics including poverty, food security, health and well-being, inclusive and equitable education for all, gender equality, sustainable water management, sustainable energy, economic growth, settlements that are safe, inclusive and resilient, sustainable consumption, climate change, marine conservation, ecosystems and biodiversity, peaceful and inclusive societies and global partnerships.
+Transforming Our World: The 2030 Agenda for Sustainable Development (2015) https://sustain_abledevelopm_ent.un.org/post_2015/transfor_mingourworld Signed at a UN Summit in 2015, the agenda contains a set of 17 sustainable development goals and 169 targets across topics including poverty, food security, health and well-being, inclusive and equitable education for all, gender equality, sustainable water management, sustainable energy, economic growth, settlements that are safe, inclusive and resilient, sustainable consumption, climate change, marine conservation, ecosystems and biodiversity, peaceful and inclusive societies and global partnerships.
 The 2030 Agenda takes all of the goals set by Agenda 21, and re-asserts them as the basis for sustainable development, and adds on 17 agreed goals revolving around the same concepts of Agenda 21.
-The 17 goals are: 1) End poverty in all its forms everywhere 2) End hunger, achieve food security and improved nutrition and promote sustainable agriculture 3) Ensure healthy lives and promote well-being for all at all ages 4) Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all 5) Achieve gender equality and empower all women and girls 6) Ensure availability and sustainable management of water and sanitation for all The Local Plan should take account of the sustainable development goals and they should be reflected in the SA.
+The 17 goals are: - End poverty in all its forms everywhere - End hunger, achieve food security and improved nutrition and promote sustainable agriculture - Ensure healthy lives and promote well-being for all at all ages - Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all The Local Plan should take account of the sustainable development goals and they should be reflected in the SA.
 Many are directly related to spatial planning.